 edit Alzheimer's Drugs

-Alzheimer's drugs have focused on beta-amyloid protein.
-But these drugs have failed to be effective.
-Some have been withdrawn because their side-effects were too detrimental, others did not show enough of an effect slowing patients’ mental decline.
-Solanezumab is one of the most recent drugs undergoing testing; it has shown some promise in early stages when the severity of the disease is mild.
-But the drug needs further testing.
+Alzheimer's drugs have focused on beta-amyloid protein but have failed to be effective.
+Some have been withdrawn because their side-effects were too detrimental; others did not show enough of an effect slowing patients’ mental decline.
+Solanezumab is one of the most recent drugs undergoing testing; it has shown only mild promise but is the first drug to have provided solid evidence that targeting beta-amyloid can slow the disease.

 There is one drug that approaches Alzheimer's treatment by dissolving the tau protein instead of focusing on amyloid beta.
 This drug — called LMTX and manufactured by TauRx Therapeutics — showed promise in a 2008 trial of 321 patients and is currently under another phase of testing, results for which will be reported in 2015.
 However, critics and skeptics have asked for results from the 2008 study to be published so they can be peer-reviewed by the scientific community.
-Until that happens, we only have the manufacturer's word that the drug works.
+Until that happens, there is only the manufacturer's word that the drug works.